mvitousek/reticulated/README.md

 * Object aliases: the ability to use the name of a class as an alias for the structural type of its instances needs to be added.

-* More typing modes: at the moment, only casts-as-assertions (see below) is implemented.
+* More typing modes: at the moment, only casts-as-checks (see below) is implemented.
 This is a useful, lightweight form of typing, but has limitations.
 Integration with the `gradual` module is a high priority.

 * Local variable typing: currently, only function parameters and